 I was taught that you don’t take home your leftovers – they are for the host.
 So, unless your host insists you take it home, which is a sure sign of food failure, taking home your potluck leftovers is not only an admission of failure, it’s tacky.

-So, if you don’t want to leave the potluck, shamelessly with leftovers in hand, then keep it simple and make this easy Greek Pasta Salad made with feta, cucumbers and tomatoes.
+So, if you don’t want to leave the potluck, shamelessly with leftovers in hand, then keep it simple and make this Greek Pasta Salad Recipe with feta, cucumbers and tomatoes.
 It’s such a yummy, refreshing and healthy summer salad, you’ll be lucky if there’s any left!

 And if you are looking for summer BBQ side dish ideas, this healthy Greek Pasta Salad is perfect to whip up on a hot summer day.
 I double up the recipe if serving a large group.
 You can make this pasta salad recipe a day ahead or prepare it quickly right before you need it – it doesn’t take long.
 Oh and no oven required, just stove top!